subhasiz/covid_visualizer/README.md

 ## Getting Started

-This project is build using Python Programming language and te python 3.5+ is needed for it to run on a machine
+This project is build using Python Programming language and the python 3.5+ is needed for it to run on a machine
 ### Prerequisites

 Since the data is collected from an internet source,A working internet connection is necessary for the script to run